CS-LEE2022/ML_data_pipeline/README.md

 As mentioned above, there are only two cores running on my laptop.
 The amount of time takes in each task is:

-Download raw data: ~6 minutes
+- Download raw data: ~6 minutes

-Process raw data: ~15 minutes
+- Process raw data: ~15 minutes

-Feature engineering: ~10 minutes
+- Feature engineering: ~10 minutes

-Model training: ~2 minutes (polynomial regression model is fast)
+- Model training: ~1 minutes (polynomial regression model is fast)

 # Future Improvements

-Increase the computing power, benefits more from parallel processing.
+1. Increase the computing power, benefits more from parallel processing.

-Improve the model prediction.
-We can work on at least two aspects to improve the model prediction: 1.
-Model selection, 2.
-Explore more features
+2. Improve the model prediction.
+We can work on at least two aspects to improve the model prediction:
+   - Model selection

-and more ways of feature construction.
+   - Explore more features and more ways of feature construction.

-Further streamline the process.
+4. Further streamline the process.
 The entire process from end to end should roughly include 6 steps:

 ![entire_pipeline](https://github.com/CS-LEE2022/ML_data_pipeline/assets/42905162/b960f944-7fc2-43ae-8477-c60d6d1f3182)

 We’ve integrated through step 1 to 3, and part of step 4.
-The next step should be building the entire seamless working stream.
+The next improvement could be building the entire seamless working stream.